Generative AI models capture realistic sea-ice evolution from days to decades

-GenSIM is a sea-ice model developed to generate 12-hour pan-Arctic forecasts of sea-ice thickness, concentration, damage, velocity components, and snow-on-ice thickness.
-In addition to the initial conditions, the model accounts for external forcings from the atmosphere: the 2-metre temperature and specific humidity, and 10-metre zonal and meridional wind velocities.
-To extend the forecast window beyond the trained 12 hours, GenSIM is implemented as an autoregressive system, where each prediction serves as initial condition for the subsequent time step, similar to prediction models for the atmosphere \cite{price_probabilistic_2025}.
-Natively operating on a curvilinear $1/4^{\circ}$ mesh (approximately 12 km resolution), GenSIM makes forecasts in a few seconds and needs below $4\,\text{GB}$ memory, which enables forecast ensembles and decadal-long simulations on a single consumer-grade GPU.
+GenSIM is a sea-ice model developed to generate 12-hour forecasts of sea-ice thickness, concentration, damage, drift components, and snow-on-ice thickness over the full Arctic basin.
+The model is driven by its initial conditions and external forcings from the atmosphere: the 2-metre temperature and specific humidity, and 10-metre zonal and meridional wind.
+To extend the forecast window beyond the trained 12~hours, GenSIM is implemented as an autoregressive system, where each prediction serves as initial condition for the subsequent 12~hours, similar to prediction models for the atmosphere \cite{price_probabilistic_2025}.
+Natively operating on a curvilinear $0.25^{\circ}$ mesh (approximately~12 km resolution), GenSIM makes 12~hour forecasts in a few seconds and needs below $4\,\text{GB}$ memory, which enables large ensembles and decadal-long simulations on a single consumer-grade GPU (here, an Nvidia RTX A6000 Ampere with $48\,\text{GB}$ VRAM).

-Instantiated as flow matching model \cite{lipman_flow_2023} and conditioned on the initial conditions, $\mathbf{x}_{t}$, and forcings, $\mathbf{F}_{t:t+12\,\text{h}}$, GenSIM produces forecasts by iteratively mapping samples from a Gaussian distribution, $\mathbf{z}^{0}$, to tendency fields, $\mathbf{z}^{1}$, as schematically depicted in Fig. \ref{fig:fig_schematic}a.
-Adding these tendencies to the initial conditions yields the 12-hour forecast, $\widehat{\mathbf{x}}_{t + 12\,\text{h}}$.
-Crucially, varying the initial noise sample allows GenSIM to produce diverse forecasts from identical initial conditions and forcings.
+Instantiated as flow matching model \cite{lipman_flow_2023} and conditioned on the initial conditions, $\mathbf{x}_{t}$, and forcings, $\mathbf{F}_{t:t+12\,\text{h}}$, GenSIM produces forecasts by iteratively mapping samples from a Gaussian distribution, $\mathbf{z}_{0}$, to tendency fields, $\mathbf{z}_{1}$, as schematically depicted in Fig.~\ref{fig:fig_schematic}a.
+Added to the initial conditions, these tendencies yield the 12-hour forecast, $\widehat{\mathbf{x}}_{t + 12\,\text{h}}$.
+Crucially, varying the initial noise sample allows GenSIM to produce an ensemble of forecasts from identical initial conditions and forcings, representing model uncertainty.

+Sea ice is physically bounded (e.g., non-negativity of the thickness).
+To follow these bounds, we introduce censored flow matching based on variational flow matching \cite{eijkelboom_variational_2024} and censored Gaussian distributions \cite{finn_diffusion_2024}, effectively constraining the generative flow.
+The resulting loss function adjusts the usual mean-squared error when encountering bounded data.
+There, the loss drives the model towards more extreme values to increase the probability that the bound is exceeded as exposed in the mathematical framework (Supplementary Text).